IRT Debrief Digest – Capt Steve Oddy – September 2023

 Standards Document 1 states that checks should be verbalised as much as possible.

 When we brief applicants we will make it clear that they can display and reference the G1000 moving map throughout almost all of the flight.
 In addition, the proposed route can be entered as a flight plan.
 Steering information can be used during all but the 2 approaches; we will also remove the moving map for the hold and procedural approach.
-Examiners may remove GPS information for a period during the off-airways en-route section in order to confirm that the applicant is aware of position and can navigate by VOR/DME/ADF alone.
+Examiners may remove GNSS information for a period during the off-airways en-route section in order to confirm that the applicant is aware of position and can navigate by VOR/DME/ADF alone.
 Auto-ident of the VOR/ILS is acceptable (indeed encouraged).
 There is no requirement to select ‘ANT’ in the air when identifying an NDB if the ADF needle only shows when a signal is being received (as in the Seneca V installation).
-Wind information will be removed from the PFD by the examiner.

 GNS430/530.
 Not Fitted to the Seneca V